aws-samples/eks-workshop/content/beginner/194_secrets_manager/sync_native_secrets_env.md

 kubectl exec -it $(kubectl get pods | awk '/nginx-deployment-k8s-secrets/{print $1}' | head -1) -- /bin/sh
 ```

 Wait for the shell prompt.
-Run following commands in the shell.
+Run the following set of commands and watch the output in the shell.

 {{<output>}}
 # cd /mnt/secrets